• ESAGHOD 2026

 • Describe the mission of the American Registry of Radiologic Technologists and state its Equation for Excellence.

-• List valuable resource documents available to students.
+• List valuable resources available to students.

 • Summarize the purpose of continuing education.